goodguyry/postcss-tidy-columns/README.md

 ### `edge`

-Set `edge` to the value of the space between the content and the edge of the page.
+Set `edge` to the non-cumulative value of the space between the content and the edge of the page.

 Supports any positive integer of unit [`px`|`em`|`rem`].